 - Input Start date and time to indicate when the first schedule rotation becomes active.
 Schedule rotations are calculated beginning from this date and time, so ensure you have chosen the appropriate turnover time for rotations (e.g., start of business day at 09:00 vs. start of actual day at 00:00).
 In this scenario, the weekday rotation begins at open of business on Monday morning, so 09:00 is selected as the start time.

 - Select Participants.
-Participants may be users, groups, teams and escalations.
-In this example, all members of a pre-defined group, web_ops_group, are to be notified of any alert.
+Participants may be users, teams, and escalations.
+In this example, all members of a pre-defined team, the DevOps Team, are to be notified based on team’s routing rules, escalations and on-call schedules.
 Your group is assigned a color and is represented with that color in the schedule preview.

 - Select rotation.
-In this example, web_ops_group is always on call during work hours.
+In this example, DevOps Team is always on call during work hours.
 There is no rotation of responsibility, so “daily,” “weekly,” or “custom” may be selected, but you must define business hours.
-Check the box to “Limit on call rotations to specific dates and times.”
+Toggle the switch for “Restrict to time intervals”.
 Now, identify business hours; you must input hours for each day.
 For example, Monday 09:00 to Monday 18:00; Click the plus sign to specify additional business hours, e.g. Tuesday 09:00 to Tuesday 18:00.
 If you were instead to specify Monday 09:00 to Friday 18:00, you would include evening hours Monday through Thursday in the time period.

 - Click “Save” to save the rotation that specifies business hours notification policy.

 - Select Participants.
-In this example Bob, Jack, and Jane share on-call duties during off-hours.
+In this example, Elizabeth, Darren, and Ibrahim share on-call duties during off-hours.
 Change the order of the participants by dragging and dropping the participants in the list.
-Each participant is assigned a color and is represented with that color in the schedule preview.
+Each participant is assigned a color and is represented by that color in the schedule preview.

 - Select rotation.
-In this example, Bob, Jack, and Jane rotate on-call responsibility daily in the evenings and on weekends.
+In this example, Elizabeth, Darren, and Ibrahim rotate on-call responsibility daily in the evenings and on weekends.
 First, select “daily” to indicate the length of the rotation.
-Second, specify off hour time periods by checking the box to “Limit on call rotations to specific dates and times.”
-Identify off hours by day.
+Second, specify off-hour time periods by toggling the switch for "Restrict to time intervals".
+Identify off-hours by day.
 For example, Monday 18:00 to Tuesday 09:00; Tuesday 18:00 to Wednesday 09:00.
 Click the plus sign to specify additional business hours.
 Make sure to capture the weekend with Friday 18:00 to Monday 09:00.